A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Dark matter halos and their assembly

 As one can see, at a given redshift, $\rho_{\rm v}$ and $t_{\rm v}$ depend only on cosmology, while $R_{\rm v}$, $V_{\rm v}$ and $T_{\rm v}$ depend on both cosmology and $M_{\rm v}$.
 Thus, if we know the assembly history of a halo, i.e. its $M_{\rm v}$ as a function of $z$, we can follow its properties over its history.
 As shown by calibrations using numerical simulations \citep[e.g.][]{dekelToyModelsGalaxy2013}, the average accretion rate of a virialized halo of mass $M_{\rm v}$ at $z \gg 1$ can be approximated as

-This can be integrated to obtain the average assembly histories and provides a guidance for the growth of individual halos.
+This can be integrated to obtain the average assembly histories and provides guidance for the growth of individual halos.
 For reference, Fig.~\ref{fig:halo-mahs} shows the median assembly histories of halos of given masses at $z=0$, in terms of $M_{\rm v}$ (panel a), $c_{\rm v}$ (panel b), $R_{\rm v}$ (panel c), $V_{\rm v}$ and $T_{\rm v}$ (panel d), and $\dot{M}_{\rm v}$ (panel e), as functions of $z$ (or $\rho_{\rm v}$).
 These curves are obtained by generating a large sample of halo merger trees with any given root mass at $z=0$ by a Monte Carlo algorithm based on the extended Press-Schechter (EPS) formalism (see Appendix~\ref{app:ssec:extension-merger-tree} for details), extracting the main branches from the trees, and computing the median of each property at each redshift.
 These curves show how the properties of a halo evolve along its assembly history to the present day.
-In particular, for halos with present-day mass $M_{{\rm v},z=0} > 10^{12}\Msun$, their progenitors at $z \gtrsim 15$ are quite similar, with mass $M_{\rm v} \sim 10^8\Msun$, $R_{\rm v}\sim 1 \Kpc$, $V_{\rm v}\sim 20 \kms$ and $T_{\rm v}\sim 10^{4.5}\Kelvin$.
-These `mini-halos', with a typical density $\rho_{\rm v}\sim 0.1 \Msun {\rm pc}^{-3}$, are places to breed black-hole seeds, as we will see below.
-Panel b shows the halo concentration $c_{\rm v}$ of the NFW profile \citep{navarroUniversalDensityProfile1997} as a function of $z$.
-As suggested by \citet{zhaoGrowthStructureDark2003, zhaoAccurateUniversalModels2009}, the assembly history of a halo can be separated into two regimes: an earlier fast-accretion regime, where $V_{\rm v}$ increases rapidly with time and the structure of halo grows nearly self-similar with a constant concentration parameter $c_{\rm v} = c_{\rm f} \approx 4$; a later slow-accretion regime, where $V_{\rm v}$ changes slowly with time and $c_{\rm v}$ becomes larger than $c_{\rm f}$ as the halo grows its outskirts.
-Thus, a halo during the slow phase has a stabilized inner core formed during the fast phase and growing outskirts, separated by a radius of $R_{\rm f} \approx c_{\rm f} R_{\rm s}$.
-This two-phase assembly of dark matter halos has important implications for galaxy formation in dark matter halos, as detailed in \citetalias{moTwophaseModelGalaxy2024}, as well as for the seeding and growing of SMBHs, as we will see below.